 The island is surrounded by coral reefs and it’s a great place to learn to snorkel with kids since you can walk straight from the beach and it’s quite shallow.
 Younger kids can see it from the glass bottom boat.
 There is a pool you can use and a food court with several eating options.
 Just walking around the island and through the rainforest is thoroughly enjoyable.

 Currumbin Wildlife Sanctuary

 This is one of our favourite things to do here at home on the Gold Coast!
-In fact we love Currumbin wildlife Sanctuary so much I’ve written a whole article on it – take a look at my full review here!
+In fact we love Currumbin wildlife Sanctuary so much I’ve written a whole article on it !